ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ## What is ScanBus-BR?

-ScanBus-BR is a free Modbus Master / Client simulator software (Freeware) that stands out for its versatility and simplicity.
+ScanBus-BR is a free Modbus Master / Client simulator software (Freeware).

 The ScanBus is PORTABLE, meaning it DOES NOT REQUIRE INSTALLATION and can be used even on pen drives.